The Vital Statistics of COVID-19

 A study conducted in two hospitals in Wuhan, China, in March this year showed that the virus was on average still being shed by cells in the human body 20 days after infection, and in some patients even after 37 days.

-The basic reproduction rate, the expected number of cases generated by one infected person, is estimated at between 1.4 and 5.6 for COVID-19.
+The basic reproduction rate, R0, the expected number of cases generated by one infected person at the beginning of an epidemic, is estimated at between 1.4 and 5.6 for COVID-19.
 Our simulations use a default value of 2.5.
+The reproduction number changes throughout an epidemic.
+For example, mass events may increase the reproduction number locally, while social distancing and hand-washing may decrease the reproduction number.

 COVID-19: What proportion are asymptomatic?